 - Select “Delete Account.”

 Once you’ve deleted the Tinder app, your profile will still be visible online.
 But the less you use the app, the less you will appear in people’s searches.
-According to the company, if you have an inactive account for more than 7 days, your profile will be gone forever.
+According to the company, if you have an inactive account for more than 7 days, your profile will stop showing.

 Tinder’s privacy and security blunders